yenyen/fosc_indexing/README.md

-#Welcome to Fosx indexing
+#Welcome to Fosc indexing

 The project goal is to index the articles of the FOSC.ch's database and show the links between companies, people and articles.

-## Projects oragnisation
+## Projects organization

 The project is divided into three sub-projects :